 Stream A Programme Development Grants (PDGs) will support preparatory work for a future programme of research, including but not limited to:

-Stream B PDGs will also support further development of an existing or ongoing programme of research, including but not limited to:
+Stream B PDGs will also support further development of an ongoing or recently completed programme of research, including but not limited to:

 *It is important that, where relevant, all primary analyses are completed and made available in PDG applications requesting funding for dissemination or implementation activities.